sourcetoad/open-source/docs/php-libraries/bytey.md

 Bytey was introduced to help with the encoding of polylines for use with Google Maps.
 It is a simple implementation of the algorithm that is used to encode and decode polylines.

-The idea over time was to introduce more algorithms, but the need for this as not arrived.
+The idea over time was to introduce more algorithms, but the need for this has not arrived.

 :::info